ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 #### Metadata publication

-55.2% publish the metadata of their smart contracts which has slightly increased from last year.
-30.3.5% don’t, while 14.5% don’t know what this means and both these numbers have significantly improved from last year.
+55.2% of respondents stated that they publish the metadata of their smart contracts which has slightly increased from last year.

+30.3% don’t publish the metadata of their smart contracts while 14.5% don’t know what this means.
+Both these numbers have significantly improved from last year.

 ![Metadata publication](slide42)